wagtail/wagtail/docs/contributing/developing.rst

     $ npm run build

-You will then need to link your local Wagtail codebase to a prexisting project you may have using wagtail.
+You will then need to link your local Wagtail codebase to a pre-existing project you may have using Wagtail.

-Then, with your preferred virtualenv activated, install the Wagtail package in development mode with the included testing and documentation dependencies as a dependency in your project (testing or documentation dependencies could also be considered optional depending on your needs):
+Then, with your preferred `virtual enviornment <https://docs.python.org/3/tutorial/venv.html>`_ activated, install the Wagtail package in development mode with the included testing and documentation dependencies as a dependency in your project (testing or documentation dependencies could also be considered optional depending on your needs):

 .. code-block:: console

     $ pip install -e '.[testing,docs]' -U

-If you're using pipenv, the command is slighlty different:
+If you're using pipenv, the command is slightly different:
 .. code-block:: console

     $ pipenv install --dev -e '.[testing, docs]'

-Any Wagtail sites you start up in this virtualenv will now run against this development instance of Wagtail.
+Any Wagtail sites you start up in this `virtual enviornment <https://docs.python.org/3/tutorial/venv.html>`_ will now run against this development instance of Wagtail.
 We recommend using the `Wagtail Bakery demo site <https://github.com/wagtail/bakerydemo/>`_ as a basis for developing Wagtail.
 Keep in mind that the setup steps for a Wagtail site may include installing a release version of Wagtail, which will override the development version you've just set up.
 In this case, you should install the site before running the ``pip install -e`` step, or re-run that step after the site is installed.

 .. _testing: